Biaxial tensile testing: Purposes of biaxial tensile testing

-and a complete characterization for uncompressible isotropic materials, which can be obtained through a fewer amount of specimens with respect to uniaxial tensile tests.
+and a complete characterization for uncompressible isotropic materials, which can be obtained through a fewer number of specimens with respect to uniaxial tensile tests.

 Biaxial tensile testing is particularly suitable for understanding the mechanical properties of biomaterials, due to their directionally oriented microstructures.

 If the testing aims at the material characterization of the post elastic behaviour, the uniaxial results become inadequate, and a biaxial test is required in order to examine the plastic behaviour.

 In addition to this, using uniaxial test results to predict rupture under biaxial stress states seems to be inadequate.

 Even if a biaxial tensile test is performed in a planar configuration, it may be equivalent to the stress state applied on three-dimensional geometries, such as cylinders with an inner pressure and an axial stretching.

 The relationship between the inner pressure and the circumferential stress is given by the Mariotte formula:

 where $\sigma_c$ is the circumferential stress, P the inner pressure, D the inner diameter and t the wall thickness of the tube.